TomDav28/PHPTRAVEL_Tests/README.md

  **Given more time I would:**

 1. Build the project into a standalone executable
 2. Add more assertions regarding the page integrity.
-Incuding base page properties that will provide more info on the top and bottom panels.
+Incuding BasePage properties that will provide more info on the top and bottom panels.
 3. Parametrize FlightTests more thoroughly (Modify every field)
-4. Annotate the Page Object Models, though I do think the code is self explanatory
+4. Give test cases a unique name in favor of report analysis
-5. Give test cases a unique name in favor of report analysis
+5. Annotate the Page Object Models, though I do think the code is self explanatory